apache/axis-axis2-c-rampart/samples/secpolicy/README.txt

-The scenarios available here can be deployed using either deploy.sh(UNIX) or deploy.bat(WIN32).
+The scenarios available here can be deployed using deploy.sh

 Simply give the scenario name as an argument to the script e.g. %sh deploy.sh scenario1